mahlas-network/mahlas-network.github.io/xtra/log.md

 # Foreword

 I started using github just to record the creation process of Mahlas in detail, but I have figured out this is pushing me to be formal or at least awareness of being watched creates pressure for stability which is against the whole concept of creation.
 Therefore I decided to take logs here.
 I hope this can continiue.
 I will record some findings, readings  and some feelings.
 I will not spell check here, feel free to ignore or correct.
-This file started with Ebru's push.
+This file started with Ebru asking me "what are you doing" and me not be able to answer properly.

 # 20190412